latent-to/developer-docs/docs/resources/glossary.md

 Drand provides **time-lock encryption**, a cryptographic technique that encrypts data so that it can only be decrypted *after a specific time has passed*.
 Drand provides this capability by regularly producing randomness "pulses" at fixed intervals.
 Data encrypted for a future Drand round cannot be decrypted until that round's randomness is published—even by the person who encrypted it.

-Key properties that make Drand suitable for applications in Bittensor, such as [commit reveal](#commit-reveal):
+Key properties that make Drand suitable for applications in Bittensor, such as [Commit Reveal](#commit-reveal):
 - **Decentralized**: No single entity controls the randomness generation
 - **Verifiable**: Anyone can verify that randomness was generated correctly
 - **Predictable timing**: Pulses are produced at regular intervals